 - and more!

-Using activities that use those fine motor skills help to build the strength needed in your child’s hand to from letter correctly while writing.
+Using activities that use those fine motor skills helps to build the strength needed in your child’s hand to form letter correctly while writing.

 Gross Motor Skills are a fun way also to build those muscles activities like swinging, Jump roping and monkey bars help to build that strength too!

 We have 3 Pinterest Boards that can help you with Building Handwriting Skills.